If the battery light has come on in your second-generation Dodge Neon (1999-2005), a few things need to be checked to find the problem.

 - Battery Temperature Sensor

-When the car is off the voltage should be at 12-13 volts.
+When the car is off, the voltage should be 12-13 volts.

 The voltage will vary between those numbers depending on the shape the battery is in and what else is on in the car, such as the radio, air conditioning, and so on.

-If the voltage doesn’t go up above 14 volts when the is running the Neon is not charging correctly.
+If the voltage doesn’t go up above 14 volts when it is running, the Neon is not charging correctly.

-This usually mans a bad alternator but could also be a bad connection or computer voltage regulator problem.
+This usually means a bad alternator but could also be a bad connection or computer voltage regulator problem.

-An alternator can be taken out of the Neon and taken to a auto parts store such as AutoZone which will test it for free and see if it is bad or good.
+An alternator can be taken out of the Neon and taken to an auto parts store such as AutoZone, which will test it for free and see if it is bad or good.

 A battery charger can be used to charge the battery.
-If it holds a charge than it is good if it doesn’t hold a charge it needs to be replaced.
+If it holds a charge, then it is good; if it doesn’t hold a charge, it needs to be replaced.

 There are not a lot of wires going to an alternator.

-Checking the wires for any cuts, breaks, or bad connections should be done.
+Checking the wires for any cuts, breaks, or bad connections should be made.

-There also fusible link located near the starter that can possibly burn out.
+There is also a fusible link located near the starter that can possibly burn out.

 All wiring connections can be tested with a meter set to read continuity.

-The voltage regulator on second gen Dodge Neon’s is built into the cars computer (PCM).
+The voltage regulator on the second-gen Dodge Neon is built into the car’s computer (PCM).

-When a voltage regulator fails it will case the voltage to vary wildly which it should not do.
+When a voltage regulator fails, it will cause the voltage to vary wildly, which it should not do.

-If this is found to be the problem than it can cause other problems since the voltage can go high above normal.
-The fusible link may blow if the voltage goes to high and would also need to be replaced.
+If this is found to be the problem, then it can cause other problems since the voltage can go high above normal.
+The fusible link may blow if the voltage goes too high and would also need to be replaced.

-Second generation Dodge Neon’s have a battery temperature sensor that is located on the shroud that sits around the battery.
+The Second-generation Dodge Neon has a battery temperature sensor that is located on the shroud that sits around the battery.

-If is fails it will case the battery light on the dashboard to come on.
+If it fails, it will cause the battery light on the dashboard to come on.